yonatan-tize/InterTecHub/task-3/README.md

 [circleci-url]: https://circleci.com/gh/nestjs/nest

-# InterTecHub task-2
+# InterTecHub task-3

 ## Description

-InterTecHub task-2 is a NestJS-based application that provides various endpoints to retrieve book information and a simple entry point to the application.
+InterTecHub task-3 is a NestJS-based application that implements authentication and authorization.
+It provides authenticated users and admins to utilize various endpoints to retrieve book information and a simple entry point to the application.
 The project is structured with a modular approach, making it easy to extend and maintain.

 ## Project setup